balmorelcommunity/Balmorel_data/README.md

 # README #

-The master branch of this repository holds the main dataset for Flex4RES.
-The corresponding xlsm file (generating the all the .inc files in the repository) can be found [here][xlsm].
-For trying out changes on datasets please use branches and follow the following instructions for changes on the master branch.
+This branch contain data for the simple Balmorel model used in the 3-week DTU course in June.
+The corresponding xlsm file (generating the all the .inc files in the repository) will be distributed on DTU Learn.

-## Generating .inc files
+## Generating .inc files from excel
-* Store the Flex4Res dataset in any convenient directory
+* Store the excel file in a directory outside OneDrive synchronization, or pause OneDrive while using the file
 * In the same diretory/On the same level create a new folder for the .inc files (e.g. data)
 * Open the sheet 'Settings' of the dataset
 * Enable Editing